How to Fix Invalid Syntax Error in Python

 Missing Closing Symbols

-Let’s look into a few example programs which throw syntax errors due to missing closing symbols.
+Let’s look into a few example programs that throw syntax errors due to missing closing symbols.

 Code-1